C. F. Sauer Company

-The C.F.
-Sauer Company is a cooking products business that makes extracts and other food products.
-It was founded in 1887 by Conrad Frederick Sauer in Richmond, Virginia, where it maintains its headquarters.
+Sauer Brands (also known by its founding name, C.F.
+Sauer Company) is an American cooking products business that makes extracts and other food products.

+The company was founded in 1887 by Conrad Frederick Sauer in Richmond, Virginia, where it maintains its headquarters.
+Its condiment facility is located in Mauldin, South Carolina (southeast of Greenville).

 History

 The C.F.
 Sauer Company was founded on October 13, 1887.

 In 1929, Sauer purchased Duke's Products Company and thus entered the mayonnaise industry.
 The recipe for Duke's Mayonnaise has not been altered since it went into production in 1917.

-In the 1950s and 1960s, C.F.
-Sauer Co. introduced Gold Medal spices and purchased Dean Foods (a margarine company).
-In recent decades, the company also purchased BAMA brand mayonnaise and Spice Hunter brand exotic spices.
-It was the first spice company to use plastic containers.
+After acquiring Dean Foods and introducing Gold Medal spices in the 1950s and 1960s, the firm purchased BAMA brand mayonnaise and Spice Hunter brand exotic spices; it was the first spice company to use plastic containers.

-Their condiment facility is located in Mauldin, South Carolina (southeast of Greenville).
-In 1967, the company acquired Alford's Barbecue sauce, a cider vinegar-based sauce, and rebranded it as Sauer's Barbecue Sauce.
+In 1967, The C.F.
+Sauer Company acquired Alford's Barbecue sauce, a cider vinegar-based sauce, and rebranded it as Sauer's Barbecue Sauce.
+It later acquired Pleasants Hardware in 1989.

-They acquired Pleasants Hardware in 1989.
-However, on December 28, 2015, the C.F.
-Sauer company informed the employees of Pleasants Hardware that they were no longer interested in owning hardware stores.
-C.F.
-Sauer then sold a number of Pleasants' smaller stores to a Do it Best group in Virginia Beach and gave the remaining 100+ employees in the flagship store sixty days' notice (required by law according to the WARN Act) that they would soon be unemployed.
+On December 28, 2015, C.F.
+Sauer Co. informed the employees of Pleasants Hardware that they were no longer interested in owning hardware stores.
+It then sold a number of Pleasants' smaller stores to a Do it Best group in Virginia Beach and gave the remaining 100+ employees in the flagship store sixty days' notice (required by law according to the WARN Act) that they would soon be unemployed.

+In 2011, the firm sold its Dean Foods division to a subsidiary of Bunge Limited.
 On February 27, 2016, the original Pleasants Hardware closed.

-In 2011, C.F.
-Sauer Co. sold its Dean Foods division to a subsidiary of Bunge Limited.

-After 132 years of private ownership, The C.F.
-Sauer Company was acquired in 2019 by Falfurrias Capital Partners of Charlotte, North Carolina.
+After 132 years of private ownership, it was acquired in 2019 by Falfurrias Capital Partners of Charlotte, North Carolina.
+In February 2025, Advent International announced its acquisition of Sauer Brands.